smussenden/fall19-data-journalism/README.md

 #### Week 11 - Nov 5

 *Tuesday Class*
-* Discussion:
+* Discussion: TBD
-* In-class lab: finding stories in opioid data, with basic spreadsheet techniques
+* In-class lab: cleaning opioid data, in R

 *Online tutorial lab | Complete by Sunday at 11:59 p.m.*
 * Data Acquisition in R (Working with APIs)
 * Optional, if you feel like you need additional help: [DataCamp](https://www.datacamp.com/home)

 *Readings for Homework*
-*
+* TBD

 *Forum Posts | Complete by Sunday at 11:59 p.m.*
-*
+* TBD

 *Major Assignment Milestones | Complete by Sunday at 11:59 p.m.*
 * Slide deck for data acquisition project presentation.